Neutrino phenomenology in the flavored NMSSM without domain wall problems: Building blocks in flavon extended NMSSM

 Moreover, to obtain the right vacuum alignment of the $\mathbb{A}_{4}$- triplets $\Phi $ and $\Omega $ that lead to the desired masses and mixing, we need to avoid the communication between the charged lepton and neutrino sectors.
 This is achieved by introducing the $\boldsymbol{Z}_{3}$ discrete symmetry under which the flavons triplets $\Phi $ and $\Omega $ act differently.
-The $\boldsymbol{Z}_{3}$ quantum numbers for all the superfields are as given in tables \ref{B} and \ref{C} with $Q=e^{i\frac{ 2\pi }{3}}$.
-Before proceeding, notice that\ the novelty of the modeling is mainly given by tables \ref{B} and \ref{C} and by the non-Abelian group structure of $\mathbb{A}_{4}$ as well as the use of group characters to discriminate the one- dimensional representations of the discrete $\mathbb{A} _{4}\times \boldsymbol{Z}_{3}$ flavor group.
+The $\boldsymbol{Z}_{3}$ quantum numbers for all the superfields are as given in Tables \ref{B} and \ref{C} with $Q=e^{i\frac{ 2\pi }{3}}$.

 To fix ideas on some useful features of the $\mathbb{A}_{4}\times \boldsymbol{Z}_{3}$ flavor symmetry of the proposed model, recall that the subgroup $\mathbb{A}_{4}$ has four irreducible representations $\mathbf{1}$, $\mathbf{1}^{\prime }$, $\mathbf{1}^{\prime \prime }$ and $\mathbf{3}$ used to host the chiral superfield of the model; while the $\boldsymbol{Z}_{3}$ subsymmetry has three irreducible representations $\mathbf{\tilde{1}}$, $ \mathbf{\tilde{1}}^{\prime }$, $\mathbf{\tilde{1}}^{\prime \prime }$.
 The properties of these representations will play an important role in this study; for this reason, and also for the study of the breaking of $\mathbb{A} _{4}$ down to its $\mathbb{Z}_{3}$ and $\mathbb{Z}_{2}$ subgroups, we thought it is useful to recall briefly some useful properties on the $ \mathbb{A}_{4}$ group to better illustrate the construction.